 - a) The name of the Company is Kommunal Landspensjonskasse gjensidig forsikringsselskap.
 The Company's address is: Dronning Eufemias gate 10, postboks 400 Sentrum, N-0103 Oslo

 - b) The Financial Supervisory Authority of Norway exercises financial supervision of the Company.
-The address of the Financial Supervisory Authority of Norway is: Revierstredet 3, postboks 1187 Sentrum, N-0151 Oslo
+The address of the Financial Supervisory Authority of Norway is: Revierstredet 3, postboks 1187 Sentrum, N-0107 Oslo

-- c) The Company's external auditor is PwC, Dronning Eufemias gate 71.
-The contact person is Erik Andersen, erik.andersen@pwc.com
+- c) The company's external auditor is PwC, Dronning Eufemias gate 71, postboks 784 Sentrum, N-0106 Oslo The contact person is Erik Andersen, erik.andersen@pwc.com

 - d) Customers with public-sector occupational pensions from KLP own the Company.
 These comprise Norwegian municipal and county authorities, the regional healthcare enterprises (RHF) with their subsidiary healthcare companies (HF), and other public-sector businesses.

 - e) Kommunal Landspensjonskasse (KLP) is the parent company for the KLP Group.
 KLP's wholly-owned subsidiaries are organised as limited companies.
 The following wholly-owned subsidiaries are part of the Group:

 - KLP Banken AS and its subsidiaries:

 - o KLP Boligkreditt AS

 - KLP Kommunekreditt AS

 - KLP Eiendom AS

+- o KLP Eiendom subsidiaries (several)

 - KLP Forsikringsservice AS

+- o KLP Regnskapsservice AS

 - KLP Kapitalforvaltning AS

 - KLP Skadeforsikring AS